 The Compensation Committee reviews non-employee director compensation every two years and recommends changes, when appropriate, to the Board.
 The Compensation Committee is aided in its review by its external independent compensation consultant, Semler Brossy.
 The Compensation Committee takes into account peer benchmarking and broader general industry practices to establish non-employee director compensation.
-In 2020, based on the Compensation Committee recommended modest increases to the annual cash and equity retainers for non-employee directors as described below.
+In 2020, based on the Compensation Committee's review of the competitive market analysis and advice of Semler Brossy, the Compensation Committee recommended modest increases to the annual cash and equity retainers for non-employee directors as described below.